awsdocs/aws-iot-sitewise-user-guide/doc_source/monitor-wind-farm.md

 1. On the **Assign users** page, you can assign AWS SSO users to the portal\.
 Portal administrators can later assign these users as project owners or viewers\.
 Project owners can create dashboards in projects\.
 Project viewers have read\-only access to the projects that they're assigned\.
 On this page, you can create AWS SSO users to add to the portal\.
 **Note**
-If you aren't signed in to your AWS Organizations master account, you can't create AWS SSO users\.
+If you aren't signed in to your AWS Organizations management account, you can't create AWS SSO users\.
 Choose **Assign users** to create the portal without portal users, and then skip this step\.

    On this page, do the following: